data-house/data-house/README.md

 # or ./vendor/bin/phpunit
 ```

 Tests execution requires a running instance of MySQL.
-If you use the given [Docker Compose](./docker-compose.yml) file a test db is already generated for you.
+If you use the given [Docker Compose](./docker-compose.yml) file a test database is already generated for you.

 ## Contributing